Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 5. Pressing and releasing Ctrl pops-up a small menu.
 One of the options enables you to adjust the font size.

-## ModalWX Code Walkthrough
+## EngageWX Code Walkthrough
   (interaction time ~30min)
 We guide you through a sequence of steps
 that explain how this code works and how it is navigated.
 The only pre-requisite is familiarity with C/C++.
 At the end of this walkthough you will be able to evaluate
-whether ModalWX offers a better way to navigate a codebase
+whether EngageWX offers a better way to navigate a codebase
 compared to the IDE you currently use.
 Also, it will enable you to understand the code in this toolkit.
-This will enable you to design and produce your own Modal GUI app.
+This will enable you to design and produce your own EngageUI app.

 1. Build and run the app. as described in the preceding section.
 At this point, your screen should look like this: